leulyk/alx-higher_level_programming/README.md

 <img src="https://blog.holbertonschool.com/wp-content/uploads/2019/04/instagram_feed180.jpg" width = "150" height="150"/>
 </p>

-> This repository contains solutions to projects on high level programming using Python on the ALX Software Engineering program.
-It also contains technical interview preparation exercises in C.
+> This repository contains solutions to projects on high level programming using Python and SQL on the ALX Software Engineering program.
+It also contains a few technical interview preparation exercises in C.

 ## Projects